jonnyrobots/roberts.work/_posts/2019-12-27-what-happend-to-my-sabbatical-project.md

 Reading back through the last three months of these, I can see this has been the most interesting research (ie. learn about the business) and design (ie. deliver a product strategy) project that I've ever worked on and… the most frustrating.

-I cannot find a coherent and compelling way to tell this story.
-Not without adding context, at least.
-It’s the context – and the aha moments – that makes the story.
-And it’s the context that would most benefit our competitors.
+I cannot find a coherent and compelling way to tell this story without adding context that would benefit competitors.

 I worried this was a limitation in my ability to write, until I read “[The public invisibility of running mid-stage successful companies](https://blog.asmartbear.com/ceo-blogging.html)” by [@asmartbear](https://twitter.com/asmartbear):